-Amazon.com acquired both in 2005, with CustomFlix’s name being changed to CreateSpace in 2007, followed by CreateSpace and Booksurge merging in 2009.
+Amazon acquired both in 2005, with CustomFlix’s name being changed to CreateSpace in 2007, followed by CreateSpace and Booksurge merging in 2009.

-What do CreateSpace do?
+What Exactly Does CreateSpace do?

-They enable YOU, the author, to get your book into print or as an ebook in a digital format as a Kindle ebook.
+They enable you, the author, to get your book into print or as an ebook in a digital format as a Kindle ebook.